asliozn/jellyfish-react-internship-project/README.md

 # JellyFish

 JellyFish is a medium-like website made for OBSS internship project.
+Used Redux and React.

 ## How to run project